 Worried about retaliation?
 Whistleblower retaliation is illegal.
 We can also help you collect damages should you be wrongfully demoted or terminated.

-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, contact attorney Brian Mahany online by email or by telephone at 202.800.9791.
 You can also visit our Medicare fraud information page.
-All inquiries are protected by the attorney – client privilege.
+All inquiries are protected by the attorney – client privilege and kept strictly confidential.
 To date, our whistleblower clients have received more than $100 million in awards.
+Cases accepted nationwide.

 MahanyLaw – America’s Medicare Fraud Whistleblower Lawyers